 You can apply for advanced standing if you're applying for a:

-- course via QTAC and you've accepted your QTAC offer
+- course via QTAC and you've recieved your QTAC offer

 - postgraduate coursework course directly to QUT